Jack Suwinski Player Props: Pirates vs. Marlins

-Jack Suwinski -- .074 average over his past 10 games -- will be in action for the Pittsburgh Pirates against the Miami Marlins, with Jesus Luzardo on the mound, on June 23 at 6:40 PM ET.
+On Saturday, Jack Suwinski (.265 on-base percentage in past 10 games, 77 points below season-long percentage) and the Pittsburgh Pirates face the Miami Marlins, whose starting pitcher will be Bryan Hoeing.
+First pitch is at 4:10 PM ET.

-He is looking to get back on track after a four-strikeout showing in his most recent game against the Marlins.
+He is looking to bounce back after a four-strikeout performance in his most recent game against the Marlins.

 Jack Suwinski Game Info & Props vs. the Marlins